qwertie/home/misc/Atlas-Shrugged-summary.md

 > "The tower director will assign switchmen to their posts.
 He will select men for the job of signaling trains by means of lanterns and for the task of transmitting his orders.
 Trains will—"

 She sees that John Galt is among the workers, with greasy overalls, and finishes speaking.
 Afterwards they find each other in the tunnels and have passionate sex there.
 He talks of how he loved to watch her.
-She realizes that the shadow that appeared her John Galt Line office had been...
+She realizes that the shadow that appeared at her John Galt Line office had been...
 John Galt!

 > "I saw your shadow ... on the pavement ... pacing back and forth ... it looked like a struggle ... it looked like—" She stopped; she did not want to say "torture."